TobseTobse/DD-WRT_NordVPN/README.md

 ### Why do the scripts make use of this weird app-1540758312.000webhostapp.com URL?

 Yes, that's a good question.
 The problem lays in the limited capability of DD-WRT's built-in wget command.
 To keep the firmware as slim as possible the DD-WRT devs didn't implement the possibility to fetch HTTPS URLs with this command - it only understands HTTP.
 Unfortunately, both ipinfo.io and github.com have followed Google's call to switch to HTTPS and made HTTP URLs unavailable for our version of wget.
-To keep the scripts working I have placed some one-line PHP scripts at this free hoster to proxy the requests our routers make to ipinfo.io and github.com (you find these PHP files in the php directory of this release).
+To keep the scripts working We have placed some one-line PHP scripts at this free hoster to proxy the requests our routers make to ipinfo.io and github.com (you find these PHP files in the php directory of this release).
 If you don't feel safe with this solution you can host these PHP scripts at your own webserver, of course.
 In this case simply upload the scripts in the php directory to your server and add the IPINFOURL and HTTPSPROXYURL to your *myconfig*.

 ### Troubleshooting

 - Try removing the kill switch we have added as firewall script.
 Open a website with a browser being connected to the DD-WRT router.
 Do you get a result?
 Then your hardware setup and routing is fine.
 No result?
 Dang!
 Try a different version of DD-WRT.
 DD-WRT releases are pretty buggy sometimes.
 - Assuming your hardware setup and routing are fine you can put back the kill switch now.
 Now navigate to Administration > Commands (Diagnostics) in the DD-WRT menu and enter the following command into the "Commands" box: `cat /tmp/openvpncl/openvpn.log` and click on the button "Run Commands" below.
 Does this help you any further?
 No?
 Then ask Google or a friend who knows a bit more about OpenVPN.

+### tl;dr ###

+Yes, we understand.
+It's a lot of text to read.
+So here comes the short version for all impatient users:

+- Flash [DD-WRT](https://dd-wrt.com) to your router
+- Download the [master ZIP](https://github.com/TobseTobse/DD-WRT_NordVPN/archive/master.zip), extract it to a USB stick and put the stick into your DD-WRT router
+- Login to [http://{your router ip}/admin](http://192.168.0.1/admin), copy the contents of the [Configuring DD-WRT to use our scripts](https://tobsetobse.github.io/DD-WRT_NordVPN#configuring-dd-wrt-to-use-our-scripts) text blocks to the respective fields and reboot your router

+That's it.
+Have fun!

 ### License